lukeburns/PDA/README.md

 npm start
 ```

+The server logs the activity of the browser in `intermodule-data/history.json`.

 ## Collecting Bibtex Entries

-If you have urls linking to pdf files on Arxiv, then you can save them in a file `collect-bibtex/history.bib` as follows.
+If you have urls linking to pdf files on Arxiv, then you can save them in a file `intermodule-data/history.bib` as follows.

 ```
 cd collect-bibtex